Sheriff Road Line: History

 This rerouting was to create a better balance of capacity and demand on lines serving the Minnesota Avenue station.

 During the COVID-19 pandemic, Route U4 was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 Weekend service was later suspended on March 21, 2020.
 Service was restored to its pre-pandemic schedule on August 23, 2020.

 In February 2021 during the FY2022 budget, WMATA proposed to eliminate the U4 if it does not get any federal funding.

+As part of WMATA's Better Bus Redesign taking place on June 29, 2025, the U4 was renamed into the C33, keeping its same routing.